Pages

 Essay on the Chronic Brain Disorder of Epilepsy

 As I edited, revised and entered on my laptop numerous writings about my experience with epilepsy, I came across this Essay.
 Once finished with revisions I realized that it had never been one of my blog posts.
 There were certain things missing that are on all my post copies, but I checked anyway.
 So today, I’m sharing this with you.
-I think my original goal was to go in a bit more depth about this uninvited guest.
+I think my original goal was to go more in depth about this uninvited guest.
 As I wrote it several years ago but never completed it, I may not have achieved my original goal.
 (I did learn today that epilepsy is a brain disorder not a disease.)

 Epilepsy – idiopathic epilepsy no less!
 As a 19 year old and a new mom in nurses training this could not have been a worse piece of news.
 My oldest brother had epilepsy.
 But me?
 I had watched his first seizure, a full tonic-clonic seizure, one Christmas morning a very long time ago.
 It was really quite frightening in its sudden violence.
 I didn’t know that, in just a few more years, it would be me that frightened others.